 I’ve accepted that my hand will paint as it was intended to.
 I have accepted that I can’t seem to let myself load up a brush with paint like an Abstract Expressionist or graffiti artist!
 Whenever I try, I find later that I am brushing out the expressive lines!
 I guess it wasn’t meant to be, in me, that is!

-The beauty of aging as an artists is accepting who you are and losing your doubt.
+The beauty of aging as an artist is accepting who you are and losing your doubt.
 I am grateful to be at that stage in my painting career.